 In 2015, the UN Committee against Torture stated in its recommendations that Switzerland must apply alternative measures to detention.
 Although some alternative measures exist, they are still too rarely implemented in practice.
-There also wide divergences between the practices of different cantons.
-The National Council Control Committee has stated in a 2018 report that the significant differences among cantons in the rate of detention orders signify that the cantons apply differently the principle of proportionality, raising fundamental questions in terms of equality of treatment.
+There are also wide divergences between the practices of different cantons.
+The National Council Control Committee has stated in a 2018 report that the significant differences among cantons in the rate of detention orders signify that the cantons apply differently the principle of proportionality, raising fundamental questions of equality of treatment.

 Regarding Dublin detention cases, the Federal Administrative Court has stated that a restriction order on the territory of the reception centre could be an alternative to detention, subject to an individual examination.
-The Federal Court has also highlighted that detention is only admissible as an ultima ratio measure and after a thorough examination of other less coercive measures.
+The Federal Supreme Court has also highlighted that detention is only admissible as an ultima ratio measure and after a thorough examination of other less coercive measures.

-Détention administrative de requérants d’asile : Rapport de la Commission de gestion du Conseil national du 26 juin 2018.
-Page 7502.
-See also Achermann et al, “Administrative Detention of Foreign Nationals in Figures”. in a nutshell #12, January 2019, available at: https://bit.ly/2UcAKKl.
+Détention administrative de requérants d’asile : Rapport de la Commission de gestion du Conseil national du 26 juin 2018, p.7502.
+See also Christin Achermann, Anne-Laure Bertrand, Jonathan Miaz, Laura Rezzonico, Administrative Detention of Foreign Nationals in Figures, in a nutshell #12, January 2019, available in English at: http://bit.ly/2wDdHik.

-Federal Administrative Court, decision D-2484/2016 of 27 April 2016, D-1626/2016 of 22 March 2016.
+Federal Administrative Court, Decisions D-2484/2016, 27 April 2016; D-1626/2016, 22 March 2016.

-Federal Court, Decision 2C_1052/2016, 2C_1053/2016, 26 April 2017.
+Federal Supreme Court, Decisions 2C_1052/2016 and 2C_1053/2016, 26 April 2017.